parablan/QRCaptcha/README.md

 Captcha generator using QR code

 # How to use
 Create a login form where a username and password are requested.
-If the validation is true, include the file QRcaptcha\QRcaptcha.php to perform a second validation using a QR captcha.
+If the validation is true, include the file QRcaptcha.php to perform a second validation using a QR captcha.

 Example: